 Crocodile Attack How to Survive a Crocodile Attack

+Crocodiles as small as 1.7m have been known to attack humans, but most fatalities are caused by animals that are over 4m in length.
+A human is very unlike to survive a well-targeted assault from an adult crocodile larger than 4m.
 Most attacks occur on people in the water, such as swimmers, people in low to the waterline boats (such as canoes or dinghies), or bending down at the water’s edge.
 This low profile seems to elicit a greater predatory response than when a person standing upright.
-Attacks also occur on humans close to the water’s edge, such as fishermen, hunters, and campers.
+Attacks also occur close to the water’s edge on humans such as fishermen, hunters, and campers.

 It Really Happened!